qooxdoo/qooxdoo/docs/cli/compiler.md

 ### Compiler

 To compile a qooxdoo project into a state that can be opened in a browser, use `qx compile`.
-This is the CLI frontend for the [qooxdoo-compiler library](https://github.com/qooxdoo/qooxdoo-compiler/blob/master/README.md).
+This is the CLI frontend for the [@qooxdoo/compiler library](https://github.com/qooxdoo/@qooxdoo/compiler/blob/master/README.md).
 The command has the following options:

 ```